russelljohnwilliams/blood-records/wp-content/plugins/woo-order-export-lite/readme.txt

 Check [some snippets](https://algolplus.com/plugins/snippets-plugins/) for popular plugins or review  [this page](https://algolplus.com/plugins/code-samples/) to study how to extend the plugin.

 = I want to add a product attribute to the export  = Check screenshot #5!
-You should open section "Set up fields", scroll down to field "Products", click button  "Set up fields", select field in the dropdown, type column title and press button "Add field".
+You should open section "Set up fields", open section "Products"(right column), click button "Add field", select field in 2nd dropdown, type column title and press button "Confirm".

+= Same order was exported many times =
+You should open section "Set up fields to export" and set "Fill order columns for" to  "1st row only".
+The plugin repeats common information for each order item (by default).

+= I see only GREEN fields in section "Set up fields"  = Please, unmark checkbox "Summary Report By Products" (it's below date range)

+= Red text flashes at bottom during page loading = It's a normal situation.
+The plugin hides this warning on successful load.

 = I can't filter/export custom attribute for Simple Product = I'm sorry, but it's impossible.
 You should add this attribute to Products>Attributes at first and use "Filter by Product Taxonomies".

+= How can I add a Gravity Forms field to export? = Open order, look at items and remember meta name.
+Visit WooCommerce>Export Orders,
+open section "Set up fields", open section "Products"(at right), click button "Add field", select SAME name in second dropdown (screenshot #5)

 = Plugin produces unreadable XLS file =
 The theme or another plugin outputs some lines.
 Usually, there are extra empty lines at the end of functions.php(in active theme).